“The Death of Mrs. Westaway” by Ruth Ware

-The Clockwork Dynasty
+The Clockwork Dynasty by Daniel H. Wilson

 This novel is a perfect blend of fantasy, sci-fi, steampunk and historical fiction.
-Daniel Wilson provides a history lesson spanning some two hundred years in the guise of a very entertaining read.
+Daniel H. Wilson provides a history lesson spanning some two hundred years in the guise of a very entertaining read.
 The fast paced page-turner seamlessly brings together figures from the era of Peter the Great and modern North American society as well as taking a miraculously congruous side trip to present day China with speculation about the real nature of the armies of clay soldiers found in mountain caves there.

 The idea of artificial intelligence is forwarded as definite possibility with the use of automatons who are not only fully aware mentally but who also operate with believable, complete, emotional involvement and interaction with our human species throughout the novel.